 Judge Pamela J. White ruled that Dr. Klein’s affidavit was not produced in compliance with the scheduling order or the discovery rules.
 Accordingly, the court knocked out the affidavit and granted the motion for summary judgment because plaintiffs had no expert testimony that could get the case to the jury.
 Judge White also said something else: There is “no conceivable basis upon which” to conclude that exposure to lead paint during that month was a substantial contributing factor to boy’s injuries.

 (The court also found the lead paint scheduling order was ambiguous as to rules relating to the inspection and testing of property for lead paint.
 It is important to the opinion but less so for those not doing lead work.
 If I get too deep into lead paint specific issues, I will lose most of the readers.
 As it is now, I only have 8 left.
 So let’s get back to the striking of the expert.)

 Whether Dr. Klein Could Offer the “New” Opinion

 Plaintiff offered Dr. Klein as an expert in “pediatric lead poisoning” that would testify to the injuries suffered from the lead exposure.
 Plaintiff’s very boilerplate designation also said Dr. Klein would testify to the most likely source of lead paint that caused the injury and that the properties in the Complaint were a cause.

 Judge White said Dr. Klein’s Affidavit was too late because the affidavit was untimely.
 Why?
 Because the interrogatory answer was just generic and specific belated opinions from experts, “have absolutely and decisively changed the legal landscape of this case.”

-Violation of the scheduling order was not exactly the basis of Defendants’ motion.
-But the Court of Special Appeals affirmed, concluding that Judge White could exclude the report on its own because the court has the right to enforce its own orders and may raise compliance issues sua sponte.
+Violation of the scheduling order was not exactly the basis of the Defendants’ motion.
+But the Court of Special Appeals affirmed, concluding that Judge White could exclude the report on its own because the court may enforce its own orders and may raise compliance issues sua sponte.

 What This Means